alexandertrefz/essence/packages/standard-library/DEVELOPMENT.md

   the signature does — see [Writing the docs and notes](#writing-the-docs-and-notes).
-A line that names something else, or that stands past the last Parameter, attaches to nothing and is rendered into every Hover regardless — a description of a Parameter the reader cannot find.
+A line that names something else, or that stands past the last Parameter, attaches to nothing and is rendered into every Hover regardless — a description of a Parameter the reader can not find.
   Both are reported, which is what caught `split(intoGroupsOf size:)` being documented as `@param groupsOf`.
 - **Every Method of a Namespace answers for the Namespace's target Type.**